How To: Feed Sourdough Starter

 You can learn more about how to safely store your sourdough starter with my 4 ways to store sourdough starter guide!

-Now that you know how to care for your sourdough starter, the next step is figuring out what to do with it!
-What are some of your favorite recipes or ways to use a starter or discard?
+Now that you know how to care for your sourdough starter, and have a better understanding on how it works, the next step is figuring out what to do with it!

-Here are a couple of my sourdough starter recipes:
+Here are a couple of my sourdough baking recipes:

 If you’ve got any great tips and tricks for caring for or feeding your sourdough starter, leave them in the comments below!